Serious Citations Are Not Comical

 In the face of cult misrepresentation, some authors and publishers might have to spend years correcting erroneous lore.
 This onus will not necessarily be assisted by the “anyone can edit” convenience of Wikipedia.
 Some observers have concluded that, in my case, Wikipedia has afforded one of the most memorable instances of error and abuse that they know of (via SSS108, alias Moreno, and other erring editors and administrators).

-Moreno was ignorant of the fact that Dr. Dean had registered his discontent with Wikipedia on the rival Citizendium in early 2007, and using his real name, thus clarifying his obsolete Wikipedia identity (as Jedermann).
+Moreno was ignorant of the fact that Dr. Dean had registered his discontent with Wikipedia on the rival Citizendium in early 2007, while using his real name, thus clarifying his obsolete Wikipedia identity (as Jedermann).
 Another drawback followed.
 The same Wikipedia article that this academic transferred (in the original form) to Citizendium acquired a complicating Wikipedia discussion page which featured an attack upon myself via a Moreno (Equalizer) blog.

 The Moreno-influenced discussion page remained so discrepant that Wikipedia manager Jimmy Wales deleted the offensive entry when he investigated the matter in 2012.
-Wales also knew that the disputed SSS108 (Moreno) User page of 2006 had been widely influential (and detrimental to myself), and he deleted that item also.
+Wales also knew that the disputed SSS108 (Moreno) User page of 2006 had been widely influential (and detrimental to myself), so he deleted that item also.
 Wikipedia troll problems can be substantial.